 - Facilitated thousands of referrals for further psychological support

-- Worked with youth since 2014, reaching over 19,000 young people with effective youth programming, livelihoods development and entrepreneurial mindset training
+- Worked with youth since 2014, reaching over 19,000 young people with effective youth programming, livelihoods development and entrepreneurial mindset training.
+Aside from our 2 core Youth programmes, over 30% of ToL's MHPSS beneficiary base have been youth.

 - Reached 157,938 people with COVID-19 Psychosocial support and awareness during the Covid Pandemic